Russia–South Korea relations: Russian Federation

 South Korean president Moon Jae-in paid a state visit to Russia in 2018.
 On June 21, he addressed the State Duma, the lower house of the Russian Federal Assembly.
 He became the first South Korean leader to speak in the Russian Parliament.
 On June 22, Russian President Vladimir Putin held talks with Moon Jae-in in Moscow.
 Leaders signed a document for foundation of free trade area.

+Moon initiated the New Northern Policy that aimed to find new economic growth drivers and reduce South Korea's reliance on traditional major trading partners like the U.S. and China by expanding into new Eurasian markets and aimed to build trust and foundation for future inter-Korean economic cooperation, with projects like connecting the Trans-Siberian Railway with a cross-border inter-Korean railway.
+Progress on the policy was significantly hindered by the international sanctions regime on North Korea, which made most large-scale, trilateral infrastructure projects involving Pyongyang impossible to implement.

 On August 28, 2018, Vice Defense Minister Suh Choo-suk met with Russian counterpart Alexander Fomin and reached an agreement to install a direct communication line between their air forces of two countries.

 In March 2022, Russia placed South Korea on its unfriendly countries list during the 2022 Russian invasion of Ukraine.

 In June 2024, as part of a Russian state visit to North Korea, the two countries signed a mutual defense pact.
 Following this, South Korea stated it would consider supplying Ukraine with military equipment.
 Putin warned South Korea not to provide military support to Ukraine, or he would make "decisions which are unlikely to please the current leadership of South Korea".
 On June 22, South Korea summoned Russia's ambassador to protest the mutual defense pact.

 South Korea has called in the Russian ambassador to express strong concerns over North Korea allegedly sending troops to support Russia in Ukraine, labeling it a breach of UN resolutions.
 Reports indicate that North Korean special forces have been trained in Russia, with footage emerging of them receiving military uniforms.

 In December 2024, the Financial Times reported that leaked Russian documents outlined plans for Russia to attack South Korea in the event of a wider conflict.